tpascarella/sr50/docs/investing/entrepreneurship.md

 ## Resources

-[Y Combinator](https://www.ycombinator.com/) is the best resource I have found for learning how to start a startup.
+[Y Combinator](https://www.ycombinator.com/) is the best resource I have found for learning how to start a high growth startup.

-[Rework](https://www.amazon.com/dp/B002MUAJ2A/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) is another great book I would recommend for small business owners.
+[Rework](https://www.amazon.com/dp/B002MUAJ2A/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) is a great book I would recommend for small business owners.

 >Increase Your Savings Rate